Michael Palese

+Palese has been included in the Castle Connolly's List of America's "Top Doctors" every year from 2010 to 2026 and The New York Times publication of "Superdoctors" every year from 2009 to 2026.

 Biography

 Palese graduated from Cornell University in 1993 with a double major degree as well as a minor degree in Human Biology.
-He received his medical degree (M.D.) from the Mount Sinai School of Medicine in 1997.
+He received his medical degree from the Mount Sinai School of Medicine in 1997.
 He completed his general surgery and urology residency at the University of Maryland Medical Center and performed research at the Johns Hopkins Hospital, where he was a research resident.
 He finished a fellowship in robotic and laparoscopic surgery at Weill Cornell Medical College of Cornell University in 2004.

-In 2004, Palese joined the Mount Sinai Medical Center where he established the robotic surgery program for the Department of Urology.
+In 2004, Palese joined Mount Sinai Medical Center where he established the robotic surgery program for the Department of Urology.
 He served as the Chief of Urology at the North General Hospital in New York City from 2004 to 2008.

 Palese is on the Medical Advisory Board of the National Kidney Foundation of Greater New York and as a consultant for The Journal of Urology.
 He is on the steering committee for the Initiative on Kidney Cancer (sponsored by the National Kidney Foundation) and serves on the Medical Advisory Board to the New York Giants.
-He is a member of the American Medical Association (AMA), the American Urological Association (AUA), the New York section of the American Urological Association, and the Society of Laparoscopic Surgeons (SLS).
+He is a member of the American Medical Association, the American Urological Association, the New York section of the American Urological Association, and the Society of Laparoscopic Surgeons (SLS).